 | Aspect | Traditional Approaches | Modern Legal System |

-| Primary Focus | Restoring harmony and relationships | Determining legal rights and obligations |
+| Primary Focus | Restoring harmony, relationships and ongoing obligations to Country | Determining and enforcing legal rights and obligations |

-| Timeframe | Open-ended, allowing time for consensus | Structured with defined deadlines |
+| Timeframe | Open‑ended, allowing time for consensus and follow‑up | Structured timelines with statutory deadlines |

-| Decision Makers | Elders and cultural authorities | Judges, tribunals, or mediators |
+| Decision Makers | Elders, knowledge holders and community assemblies | Judges, tribunals, courts or accredited mediators |

-| Process | Informal, flexible, and culturally embedded | Formal, structured, and procedurally rigid |
+| Process | Informal, culturally embedded and flexible | Formal, procedurally regulated and precedent‑based |

-| Evidence | Oral histories, cultural knowledge, and connection to Country | Documentary evidence, expert testimony, and legal precedent |
+| Evidence | Oral histories, song, maps and lived connection to Country | Documentary evidence, expert reports and legal precedent |

 Integration of Traditional and Modern Approaches